 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 3 / 4

-Women comprised 55 percent of eligible voters in the 2016 polls, but are underrepresented in the Great and General Council, where they hold 23 percent of seats, and in politics generally.
-An Organization for Co-operation and Security in Europe (OSCE) assessment mission deployed ahead of the 2016 polls noted that gender quotas on candidate lists were undercut by the country’s preferential voting system.
+While citizens generally enjoy full political rights, women are underrepresented in the Great and General Council, where they hold 23 percent of seats, and in politics generally.
+An assessment mission from the Organization for Co-operation and Security in Europe that was deployed ahead of the 2016 polls noted that gender quotas on candidate lists were undercut by the country’s preferential voting system.
 Women are better represented in the country’s Electoral Council and in polling administration.

 C. FUNCTIONING OF GOVERNMENT: 11 / 12